 Never pay back evil with more evil.
 Do things in such a way that everyone can see you are honorable. – Romans 12:17

 Accept Each Other’s Faults

-As a Christian counselor, I am convinced that change is definitely possible.
-You may not be in a place where that feels possible right now, and that’s OK.
-But with the help of a good Christian counselor, you (and your spouse) can begin to find the solutions you are seeking.
+Change is possible.
+With the help of a good Christian counselor, you (and your spouse) can begin to find the solutions you are seeking.